stolostron/multicluster-global-hub/README.md

 #### Errors and logging

 All the errors should be wrapped before returning, using `fmt.Errorf("Some description: %w", err)`.
-The errors should only be logged once in the "main" method, such as `Reconcile`.
+The errors should only be logged once in the "main" method, such as `Reconcile` or methods that do not return errors.

 References:
 * https://www.orsolabs.com/post/go-errors-and-logs/